Navigating Methylation in Clinical Practice: Hormones, Neurotransmitters and Immunity

 **This course has been approved for 6.0hrs of CE through OBNM of which 1.25 will be in pharmacy.

 Let us help you navigate the methylation dance and break down the steps to provide more rhythm in your practice.
-Join us for a day’s workshop on November 5th, 2016 for specific insight and key methods of evaluating cases and tangible approaches to methylation.
+Join us for a day’s workshop in December 2017 for specific insight and key methods of evaluating cases and tangible approaches to methylation.
 Maybe your level of knowledge has grown or maybe it is just forming around epigenetics.
 Regardless of where you are on the dance floor, the world of epigenetics can be better navigated.
 We will be covering the role of epigenetic expression in reference to hormones, neurotransmitters and pharmacotherapy.
 Cases will be provided during the session and you will also receive hands on support with your most difficult cases.
 So come prepared with questions and specific cases for us to enhance your clinical dance skills.

 Methylation helps to explain the epigenetics of various chronic diseases including neurological, hormonal and immunological disturbances.
 The area of methylation is expansive, but key enzyme variations will be discussed that play a large role within chronic disease states.
-Current supportive literature and research will be shared to enhance specific genetic variations though lifestyle support, homeopathy, nutrition, pharmacognosy and pharmacotherapy.
+Current supportive literature and research will be shared to enhance specific epigenetic variations though lifestyle support, homeopathy, nutrition, pharmacognosy and pharmacotherapy.
 The session will consist of lecture and case based learning as well as case discussions.

 **This course will now be available via live webinar.
 Select live webinar option in your registration form and we will send you information on connecting via video webinar one week prior to class.